 Figure 2.
 Plastic conformer

-I know I will have a large dressing for 3-4 days after surgery.
-How do I take care of the socket after the dressing is off?
+You will have a large dressing for 3-4 days after surgery.

 The taped dressing (Figure 3) may get pink or red from light bleeding in the first few days but should not be removed or changed.